viamrobotics/docs/docs/components/camera/single-stream.md

 If you have a camera that uses its own SDK to access its images and point clouds (like an Intel RealSense camera), you can attach a camera server as a remote component to your robot.
 These remote cameras show up just like regular cameras on your robot.

-For more details, check out [our camera server repository](https://github.com/viamrobotics/camera-servers).

 ## View the camera stream

 {{< readfile "/static/include/components/camera-view-camera-stream.md" >}}